eisikovi/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module1/ex7.md

 ---
 # 1.7 XDM Schema requirements in Adobe Experience Platform

-To ensure Web SDK and alloy.js are able to ingest data into Adobe Experience Platform, there is a requirement for a specific XDM Mixin to be part of the XDM Schema in Adobe Experience Platform.
+To ensure Web SDK and alloy.js are able to ingest data into Adobe Experience Platform, there is a requirement for a specific XDM Field Group to be part of the XDM Schema in Adobe Experience Platform.

 Go to [https://experience.adobe.com/platform](https://experience.adobe.com/platform) and log in.